 Glandular epithelial cells are multifunctional cells with the main functions of secretion and absorption.
-Glandular epithelia are found at the surface of inner cavities of the respiratory system, gastrointestinal tract, and uterus, and glandular organs such as pancreas, prostate and breast.
+Glandular epithelia are found at the surface of inner cavities of the respiratory system, gastrointestinal tract, uterus and fallopian tube, and glandular organs such as pancreas, prostate and breast.

-Transcriptome analysis shows that 79% (n=15932) of all human proteins (n=20090) are detected in glandular epithelial cells and 3629 of these genes show an elevated expression in any glandular epithelial cells compared to other cell type groups.
-In-depth analysis of the elevated genes in glandular epithelial cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the cell types of the following tissues: respiratory system, gastrointestinal tract, pancreas, male tissue and female tissues.
+Transcriptome analysis shows that 81% (n=16352) of all human proteins (n=20162) are detected in glandular epithelial cells and 3555 of these genes show an elevated expression in any glandular epithelial cells compared to other cell type groups.
+In-depth analysis of the elevated genes in glandular epithelial cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in ciliated cells and glandular epithelial cell types of the respiratory system, salivary gland, gastrointestinal tract, pancreas, male tissues and female tissues.